-Adopted: 6.25.2024 Legal Citation: 1D SBCCC 200.3

-The President shall determine the courses and programs of instruction needed to meet the educational needs of the people in the College's service area and shall determine the effectiveness and efficiency of the programs and services in meeting these needs.
+Adopted: 6.25.2024 Legal Citation: 1D SBCCC 200.3 The President shall determine the courses and programs of instruction needed to meet the educational needs of the people in the College's service area and shall determine the effectiveness and efficiency of the programs and services in meeting these needs.

-All new programs offered by the College must comply with the Southern Association of Colleges and Schools Commission on general education requirements and be approved by the Board of Trustees, the North Carolina Community College System Office, and the State Board of Community Colleges.
+All new programs offered by the College must comply with general education requirements of the College's accrediting body.
+All new and revised programs of study must be approved by the Board of Trustees, and the North Carolina Community College System Office.
 The College must include the North Carolina Community College System Office's required components in the development of a curriculum program of study consistent with the provisions of the State Board Code.